-Today at VMworld 2020, Microsoft announced the General Availability of the New Azure VMware Solution.
+Today at VMworld 2020, Microsoft discussed their recent GA Announcement for the New Azure VMware Solution.
 This announcement, by Erik Lockard, Corporate Vice President Azure Dedicated, outlines a wide array of capabilities and features for the new Azure VMware Solution (AVS), one of which is the use of AVS for data protection.

 We are very proud to be named as a key strategic Microsoft partner for disaster recovery based on AVS.
 We have worked extensively with the AVS team to demonstrate how JetStream DR can enable a means of Continuous Data Protection (CDP) for on-premises VMware environments, with cost-effective data storage in Azure Blob Storage and recovery into AVS.